cloudnative-pg/cloudnative-pg/docs/src/controller.md

-Stateful applications are usually managed with the [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller, which allows to create and align a set of Pods created with the same specification and maintaining a sticky identity.
+Stateful applications are usually managed with the [`StatefulSet`](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) controller, which creates and reconciles a set of Pods built from the same specification and assigns them a sticky identity.

 CloudNativePG, instead of relying on the `StatefulSet` controller to manage the PostgreSQL instances, implements its own custom controller.
-This design choice, while bringing more complexity in the implementation, provided the operator with more flexibility on how we manage the cluster while being transparent on the topology of PostgreSQL clusters.

-PostgreSQL's operators can be certainly designed around the `StatefulSet` behavior (and many are indeed) but CloudNativePG avoid this tight coupling.
-This may surprise new users.
+While bringing more complexity to the implementation, this design choice provided the operator with more flexibility on how we manage the cluster while being transparent on the topology of PostgreSQL clusters.

-Like many choices in the design realm, different ones lead to different compromises.
-The next sections discuss a few of the points where we believe this design choice has made the implementation of CloudNativePG more reliable and easy to understand.
+Like many choices in the design realm, different ones lead to other compromises.
+The following sections discuss a few points where we believe this design choice has made the implementation of CloudNativePG more reliable and easy to understand.